viviRbi/vyNote/Javascript-notes.md

 - **Var** can be declared after used (```x=5; var x;```) but **let** and **const** will throw a ReferenceError (var, let and cost are hoisted to the top of the current scope, but let and const is in a temporal dead zone until it is declared)
 - **let and const** keyword is a **block scope** variable while **var** keyword is **function scope**.
 Once a var keyword declared inside an if or a loop statement, it moves to the top of the outer function and gives us undefined value when we try to access outside our if or loop statement
 - Redeclaring a variable using the let and const keyword will result in an error.
-- If you try to change **const** variable or if you don�t a set a value immediately, you�ll get an error
+- If you try to change **const** variable or if you dont a set a value immediately, youll get an error

 ### Does JS have classes?
 If so, when were they introduced?
 The class keyword and other oop-like keyword like constructor, super, static, getter, setterwas introduced in ES2015, but it is syntactical sugar.
 Javascript remains prototype base